Share this guide:

 If you want to borrow money you’ll likely be credit checked.
 The lender needs to take a look at your financial history in order to work out whether you would be trustworthy to lend money to.
 Although there are other options, they are much riskier and could end up being much more costly than taking the credit check in the first place even if you have poor credit.
 This guide will compare the different loans that don’t necessarily require a credit check and outline alternative options for those with bad credit

 Get a quick online decision within minutes and check your eligibility applying without affecting your credit rating!

 What is a credit check?

 Whilst most lenders will require a full credit check, it may be possible to borrow money with a much more basic credit check.
 With this check, they simply make sure you are not a fraudulent borrower or currently bankrupt.
 This sort of borrowing will come in the form of a ‘payday loan’.
 A payday loan is a form of short-term borrowing usually designed to help with bills before payday.
-These loans are attractive because they are quick, with money being transferred straight into your account, and easy to apply for online.
+These loans are attractive because they are quick, with money being transferred straight into your account, and the online application process is easy to follow.
 However, they do come with significant risks.

 Although they may seem appealing, payday loans are a very dangerous way of borrowing money.
-This is because even though the initial interest may not be very high, if you were to miss a payment the roll-over interest builds up very quickly.
+This is because even though the initial interest may not be very high, if you were to miss any monthly payments then the roll-over interest can build up very quickly.
 So quickly in fact that most of the people who take out payday loans are doing so in order to pay off a previous payday loan.

-Ultimately, if you have poor credit you will still have to have a credit check.
+Ultimately, if you have poor credit you will still need some form of credit check.
 Although this does not mean all hope is lost!
-There are still some options.
+There are still some options: